fluid-project/fluid-publish/README.md

 #### `standard` ####

 Publishes a release build.
 This creates a release named after the version in the package.json file.
 By default it will not increase the version number, this must be done separately.
+However, it will create a tag and publish this tag to the version control system.

 ```javascript
 var publish = require("fluid-publish");